 A selection of digitized and encoded texts chosen from images in the Early English Books Online Project (works printed in the British Isles or in English from 1473 to 1700).
 Works chosen must be associated with an author whose name appears in the New Cambridge Bibliography of English Literature, or be named by title in the Bibliography.

 Searches across 23 of our Gale primary source databases covering 1500-2012, including a Term Frequency search option and Term Clusters viewer (available from the articles results list).

 Gale Artemis: Primary Sources is Gale's platform featuring a seamless research environment for multiple collections.
 Starting with Eighteenth Century Collections Online (ECCO), Nineteenth Century Collections Online (NCCO) and Making of Modern Law (MOML) Gale will be incorporating the majority of our primary source collections, including Archives Unbound and the Historical Newspapers Collections, into Artemis Primary Sources, enabling researchers, teachers and students to cross-search these collections and discover and analyze content in entirely new ways.

-Includes access to a Data For Research (DfR) portal, providing a localized, self-service system for text mining.
-Download metadata, word frequencies, citations, key terms, and N-grams of up to 1,000 documents.
-To get larger datasets (>1,000) or a type of data not available through the main site, have your subject specialist contact JSTOR directly.
+Includes access to a Data For Research portal called Constellate providing a localized, self-service system for text mining.
+Download metadata, word frequencies, citations, key terms, and N-grams of up to 1,000 documents, and run Jupyter Notebooks for analysis on the web.

 JSTOR is a not-for-profit organization that provides a trusted archive of important scholarly journals and a selection of scholarly books.
 Content in JSTOR spans many disciplines, primarily in the humanities and social sciences.
 While indexing for JSTOR articles is covered in LionSearch, the full text of the articles is not searched in LionSearch.
 Search JSTOR itself to ensure detailed coverage of full texts.